-Presented to Major League Baseball's most outstanding left handed pitcher | Est. 1999
+Awarded to Major League Baseball's most outstanding left handed pitcher | Est. 1999

-The winning-est left-handed pitcher of all time, and possibly the best, as well, Warren Spahn was a complete player who helped himself at bat and in the field.
+The winning-est left-handed pitcher of all time, Warren Spahn was a complete player who helped himself at bat and in the field.
 He was the mainstay of the Braves' pitching staff for two decades.
 Spahn won 20 games, a Major League record-tying 13 times, pitched two no-hitters, and led the National League in strikeouts for four consecutive years.
 He had a deceptive pick-off move to first base, and teammate Johnny Sain called him "one of the smartest men ever to play the game."
 Warren Spahn is considered the greatest left-handed pitcher of all time in Major League Baseball.

 The Warren Spahn Award Gala is a time to remember the accomplishments of three great athletes and to celebrate the accomplishments of professional athletes and student athletes and coaches.
 The Gala is centered on the accomplishments of Warren Spahn, as well as, Michelle Smith and Ferguson Jenkins.

-In its first nine years of existence, the Warren Spahn Award Gala was hosted at the beautiful Masonic Temple in Guthrie, Oklahoma.
+In its first nine years of existence, the Warren Spahn Award Gala was hosted at the Masonic Temple in Guthrie, Oklahoma.
 In 2008, the Gala moved from Guthrie to Oklahoma City, in connection with the Oklahoma Sports Hall of Fame as the proud owner of the Warren Spahn Award.